 2.2: Vehicle registration is not required; however vehicles that are not registered must have an homologated MSNZ safety cage fitted.
 Vehicles must have a WOF or be to WOF standard.
-Roll cages and Roll bars are not mandatory but are strongly recommended.

 2.3: Tire Eligibility: DOT-approved street tires only; minimum tread depth 1.5mm; minimum treadwear rating 200, no exceptions.
 No DOT rated semi slick tires allowed.